Nyot Ou Dragon Balls Sheng Pu Erh Tea

 The picking of tea leaves for Nvot Ou Dragon Balls Sheng Pu Erh Tea complies with the classic 2+1 picking standard.
 That is, only the young bud at the end of each branch and the two youngest leaves adjacent to it qualify for plucking.
 The picking time for premium qualities are the (spring) months March to May.
 As a matter of course, not only the picking, but also most of the processing is still manual work in Nyot Ou.
 Only this way the tea farmers’ generations of experience and the high quality requirements of Kinnari can jointly create a real artisan tea.

 After picking, the tea leaves are spread out on large round bamboo trays for a few hours.
 While withering, the tea leaves lose a considerable part of their moisture.
-Still on the same day, they undergo roasting in a large wok pan to stop the enzymatic oxidation processes in the tea leaf.
-During the roasting process, the tea leaves are also rolled – by hand – using mechanical force.
-The subsequent sun drying is one of the most important features of pu erh tea processing.
-This is in contrast to the processing of green tea or the processing of white tea.
-As for these, final drying takes place in an oven instead.
+After several hours, they undergo heating in a large wok pan to stop the enzymatic oxidation processes in the tea leaf (“shaqing”).
+Upong the shaqing (also: “kill green”) follows the rolling of the tea leaves – by hand – using mechanical force.
+The subsequent sun drying is one of the most important – and defining – features of pu erh tea processing.
+That is, the preceding processing steps are widely similar to the processing of green tea or (partially) the processing of white tea.
+For example, the final drying of green tea takes place in an oven instead.